material-components/material-components-web/packages/mdc-textfield/README.md

 CSS Class | Description
 --- | ---
 `mdc-text-field` | Mandatory.
-`mdc-text-field--upgraded` | Indicates the text field is upgraded, normally by JavaScript.
+`mdc-text-field--upgraded` | Indicates the text field is upgraded, using JavaScript.
 `mdc-text-field--box` | Styles the text field as a box text field.
 `mdc-text-field--outlined` | Styles the text field as an outlined text field.
 `mdc-text-field--fullwidth` | Styles the text field as a full width text field.